 - Provide information and capacity building for policy reform that will support rice IPM practices.

 - Implement strategies that ensure efficient monitoring, impact assessment, and gender equity of the project.

 - Pay close attention in ensuring gender parity among recipients of educational offerings.

-- Offer a guest lecture on methodology in gender research at the Royal University of Agriculture.
+- Offer a guest lectures on entomology and innovation systems research at the Royal University of Agriculture.

 Rica Joy Flor

 Senior Associate Scientist, IRRI